Hindu pilgrimage sites in India: Braj

-Braj, also called as Mathura Puri is a 84 kos tirth kshetra present in the state of Uttar Pradesh, India.
-It is dedicated to Vishnu as krishna.
-Today this Braj region consist of mathura district of uttar pradesh and some parts of the state of Haryana and Rajasthan.Temples present here are established by the Grandson of Krishna, "Vajranabh".
-Therefore this tirth is known by the name of Vajranabh as Braj.This tirth is mentioned in skand puran, bhagvat puran, Brahma vaivarta puran, etc.
+Braj, also known as Mathura Puri, is an 84-kos tirth kshetra in the state of Uttar Pradesh, India.
+It is dedicated to Vishnu in his incarnation as Krishna.
+Today, the Braj region comprises Mathura district in Uttar Pradesh, along with parts of the states of Haryana and Rajasthan.
+The temples in the region are traditionally believed to have been established by Vajranabha, the grandson of Krishna.
+For this reason, the tirth is also associated with Vajranabha and is known as Braj.
+The tirth is mentioned in the Skanda Purana, the Bhagavata Purana, the Brahma Vaivarta Purana, and other Hindu scriptures.